Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 1950-1959

 The 1950s marked the beginning of three decades of deadly nursing home fires across the United States.
-The nursing home boom led to many unsafe facilities and toxic fire hazards.
+The nursing home boom led to unsafe facilities and toxic fire hazards.
 Because of this, legislation focused on building codes, safety, and the development of residential care (also known as assisted living) and long-term care facilities.
 These tragic events also brought to light the urgent need for senior fire prevention.

-Towards the late 1950s, the Section 202 program of the Housing Act of 1959 helped expand the supply of affordable housing with supportive services for older adults.3 The Housing Act of 1959 paved the way to today's affordable independent housing, including low-income senior apartments and Section 8 Department of Housing and Urban Development (HUD) dwellings.
+Towards the late 1950s, the Section 202 program of the Housing Act of 1959 helped expand the supply of affordable housing with supportive services for older adults.3 The Housing Act of 1959 paved the way for today’s affordable independent housing, including low-income senior apartments and Section 8 Department of Housing and Urban Development (HUD) dwellings.

 SSA Health Insurance Card